EXCLUSIVE-AirAsia X shows court creditors' support for restructuring plan

 An Airbus spokesman declined to comment, saying that the company was continuing discussions but that the details are confidential.
 AirAsia X also declined to comment.

-BNP Paribas - which is a trustee acting on a creditor's instructions - declined to comment.
+BNP Paribas - which is a trustee acting on creditors' instructions - declined to comment.

 Aircastle Asia Pacific executive vice president Nigel Harwood told AAX in an email that his firm was not seeking liquidation of the airline, according to the court filings.